janekx21/bachelor-thesis/chapters/appendix.typ

 Symbolic expressions are expressions inside tree structures.
 They were invented and used for lisp languages, where they are data structures and source code.
-Tree sitter uses them, with some extended syntax, to display syntax trees and for queries.
+Tree-sitter uses them, with some extended syntax, to display syntax trees and for queries.
 An S-expression is either an atom like `x` or an S-expression of the form `(x y)`.
-A long list would be written as `(a (b (c (d NIL))))`, where `NIL` is a special end of list atom, but tree sitter unrolls those lists into `(a b c d)`.
+A long list would be written as `(a (b (c (d NIL))))`, where `NIL` is a special end of list atom, but tree-sitter unrolls those lists into `(a b c d)`.

 ```lisp
 (root (leaf) (node (leaf) (leaf)))